QuinnContaldi/Computer-Sciene-Notes/Notes/CS 491/Chapter One/Problem Sheet.md

     ![](Problem8.png)

-    1. Are these data quantitative or categorical?
+    1. Are these data quantitative or categorical? quantitative since these are numerical values

-    2. Are these data cross-sectional or time series?
+    1. Are these data cross-sectional or time series?
+	        Cross-Sectional

-    3. What type of chart is this?
+    1. What type of chart is this?
+	        Stacked Bar Chart

-    4. What conclusions can you make based on this chart?
+    1. What conclusions can you make based on this chart?
+		    Data Scientist spend more time presenting Analysis then exploring data  if they work less then five hours per week
 - 9.
     **Industries in the Dow Jones Industrial Index.** Refer to the data on the Dow Jones Industrial Index given in [Table 1.3](Table.1.3Chart.md).
 The following chart displays the number of companies in each industry that make up this index.
 LO 3

 	1. What type of chart is this?
+	        Side Column Chart

-    2. Which industry has the highest number of companies in the Dow Jones Industrial Index?
+	1. Which industry has the highest number of companies in the Dow Jones Industrial Index?
         ![](Problem9.png)
 - 10.

     **Job Factors.** The following chart is based on the same data used to construct [Figure 1.3](https://ebooks.cenreader.com/#!/reader/ef9f5b78-0a94-4068-9b76-6e7e690c434c/page/content-bd_ch_01_sect_02_02#NTJS5X1BL55GQY3PQ270?#null).
 The data are percentages of respondents to a survey who listed various factors as most important when making a job decision.
 LO 3, 4

     1. What type of chart is this?
+	        Bar Chart

-    2. What is the fifth most-cited factor?
+    1. What is the fifth most-cited factor?
+		    Industry
         ![](Problem10.png)
 - 11.
     **Retirement Financial Concerns.** The results of the American Institute of Certified Public Accountants’ _Personal Financial Planning Trends Survey_ indicated 48% of clients had concerns about outliving their money.
 The top reasons for these concerns and the percentage of respondents who cited the reason were as follows.
 LO 3, 4